 Through intensive daily lessons, Reading Recovery generally brings the lowest literacy performers up to average classroom levels within as short a time as possible.
 Reading Recovery’s goal is for students to fully participate in classroom activities with their average peers.

 The lesson series finishes when the child is as able to read and write without help, at the appropriate level for their age.
 Most children who complete Reading Recovery have gone from text Level 0 to Level 17.
 These children have learned four-to-five times faster than their classmates to catch up and after the intervention their progress continues in line with their peers.
-Children who reach this level at the end of their programme are expected to achieve a National Curriculum Level 2 at the end of Key Stage 1.
+Children who reach this level at the of their programme are in line to achieve the expected level in reading by the end of Key Stage 1.